Skip to content

 Configuration sources are resolved in this order (highest to lowest):

-1. CLI flags - --gitlab, --token, etc.
+1. CLI flags - --url, --token, etc.

 2. Environment variables - PIPELEEK_GITLAB_TOKEN